neuroforgede/faas-docker/README.md

 * [x] List
 * [x] Scale

+Not Supported:

+- [ ] Namespaces - Docker Swarm does not have Namespaces.
+Instead deploy the OpenFaaS stack multiple times with different projects.

 Additional Changes for sharing a single Swarm between multiple OpenFaaS instances:

 - [x] Allow for multiple providers to run in the same swarm.
 Specified via `NF_FAAS_DOCKER_PROJECT` env var